whs/farmrpg-guide/README.md

 - If you have quests with weird names (like newlines in quest name) it will not work
 - Full silver display is required
+- It is eager to use exploration items, which is intended.
+This is because I could not associate the future value of those items.

 ## Development